 3. Write down your thoughts.

 Even after you identify how and where you'll apply the model and how it relates to other models, it's likely you're going to forget it.
 Use the notes function on each page to get the most from each model to capture these points and your broader thoughts on how you'll use it.
-These notes are only viewable by you, and are essential way you can personalise and integrate new models into your thinking.
+These notes are only viewable by you, and are an essential way you can personalise and integrate new models into your thinking and your context.